lismore/MathematicalInterfaceForLanguage/README.md

 The Math Interface on Language helps anyone that wants to write in the correct sentence structure communication syntax with Mathematical precision eliminating subjective interpretation.

-All law is based upon "adverb-verb"
-(descriptive or rhetorical versus factual) and when such errors are pointed out with proper syntax then Judges, Attorneys, and other Officers of the Court have no choice but to recuse themselves and/or drop all charges or face criminal charges themselves.
+All law is based upon "adverb-verb" sentence structure communication syntax (descriptive or rhetorical versus factual) and when such errors are pointed out with proper syntax then Judges, Attorneys, and other Officers of the Court have no choice but to recuse themselves and/or drop all charges or face criminal charges themselves.